Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 Sorting

-The following properties MUST be supported for sorting:
+The following value for the “property” field on the Comparator object MUST be supported for sorting:

 This is a standard “/queryChanges” method as described in [@!RFC8620], Section 5.6.